soma00333/profile/docs/oss.md

       <td>Contributor</td>
       <td>
         <ul>
-          <li>I added a workflow to check that imports are grouped and ordered correctly.
-This keeps the code consistent</li>
+          <li>I added a workflow to guarantee that the import items are properly grouped and ordered, which improved code consistency and maintainability</li>
-          <li>I fixed the logic to make sure StatefulSet replicas match etcd cluster members.
-This keeps the cluster consistent</li>
+          <li>I enhanced the reconciliation logic to ensure that the number of replicas in the StatefulSet matches the number of etcd members in the cluster, which improved cluster consistency</li>
         </ul>
       </td>
     </tr>